letsencrypt/acme-spec/draft-barnes-acme.md

 MAC-based recovery can be performed if the attacker knows the account key and registration URI for the account being recovered.
-Both of these are difficult to obtain for a network attacker, because ACME usess HTTPS), though if the recovery key and registration URI are sufficiently preductable, the attacker might be able to guess them.
-An ACME MitM can see the registration URI, but still has to guess the recovery key, since neitherthe ECDH in the provisioning phase nor HMAC in the recovery phase will reveal it to him.
+Both of these are difficult to obtain for a network attacker, because ACME uses HTTPS, though if the recovery key and registration URI are sufficiently predictable, the attacker might be able to guess them.
+An ACME MitM can see the registration URI, but still has to guess the recovery key, since neither the ECDH in the provisioning phase nor HMAC in the recovery phase will reveal it to him.

 ACME clients can thus mitigate problems with MAC-based recovery by using long